Vector Symbolic Architectures as a Computing Framework for Emerging Hardware

 The advantage of this mapping is that in order to create a representation for any $n$-gram, we only need to use a single item memory and several simple operations where the number of operations is proportional to $n$.
 In other words, with the fixed amount of resources the appropriate use of operations allows forming a combinatorially large number of new representations.

+The mapping, obviously, inherits the limitations of its intermediate steps.
+That is, due to the usage of the chain of binding operations (Section~\ref{sect:seq}) similar $n$-grams are going to be mapped to dissimilar hypervectors (assuming that all $n$-gram are assigned with random seed hypervectors).
+And due to the representation of the frequency distribution (Section~\ref{sect:freq}), the retrieved values of individual $n$-grams can be either overcount or undercount.

-This mapping has been found useful in several applications, in language identification~\cite{RIJHK2015}, news article classification~\cite{Rasti2016}, and biosignal processing~\cite{HDGestureIEEE}.
-An important advantage of these VSA algorithms is that they are hardware-friendly~\cite{RahimiLPHD}.
-Another advantage of the mapping is that due to the usage of distributed representations we can untie the dimensionality of the hypervector representing $n$-grams statistics from the possible number of $n$-grams, which grows exponentially with $n$ and would dictate the size of a localist representation of the $n$-grams statistics.
-This mapping method was also used for constructing more compact neural networks using the distributed representation of $n$-grams statistics as their input~\cite{PSI19,HyperEmbed,BandaragodaTrajectoryTraffic2019} instead of the localist ones.
-It works by leveraging the fact that, in natural language processing applications, the number of actually occurring $n$-grams grows slower than the number of possible $n$-grams.
-At the same time, when the number of actual $n$-grams increases, the quality of reconstruction decreases (cf. Fig.~\ref{fig:vsas:histograms}), but this happens slowly.
-Such graceful degradation in VSA compares favorably to the catastrophic forgetting phenomena often observed in neural networks.
+This mapping has been found useful in several applications: in language identification~\cite{RIJHK2015}, news article classification~\cite{Rasti2016}, and biosignal processing~\cite{HDGestureIEEE} that leveraged its hardware-friendliness~\cite{RahimiLPHD}.
+Distributed representations were also used to untie the dimensionality of the hypervector representing $n$-grams statistics from the possible number of $n$-grams, which grows exponentially with $n$ and would dictate the size of a localist representation of the $n$-grams statistics.
+The same property was also leveraged for constructing more compact neural networks using the distributed representation of $n$-grams statistics as their input~\cite{PSI19,HyperEmbed,BandaragodaTrajectoryTraffic2019}.